parkash34/restaurant-chatbot-backend/README.md

 # 🍕 Restaurant Chatbot Backend

-A lightweight AI-powered chatbot backend for an Italian restaurant — built with FastAPI and Groq's LLaMA 3.3 model.
-Handles menu questions, reservations, and opening hours with per-session memory.
+A FastAPI backend that powers an AI chatbot for an Italian restaurant.
+Built on top of Groq's LLaMA 3.3 70B model — it answers questions about the menu, reservations, and opening hours.
+Nothing else.

+Each conversation is tracked by a session ID, so the bot remembers context across messages without needing a database.

 ---